 Artesian Resources Corporation Names Courtney A. Emerson, Esq., Assistant Secretary

-/EIN News/ -- NEWARK, Del., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation (Nasdaq: ARTNA), announced that Courtney A. Emerson, Esq., General Counsel, was named Assistant Secretary, effective November 4, 2022.
+NEWARK, Del., Nov.
+29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation ARTNA, announced that Courtney A. Emerson, Esq., General Counsel, was named Assistant Secretary, effective November 4, 2022.
 Ms. Emerson joined Artesian in 2021 and oversees the Legal Department along with a staff of paralegals.

 Ms. Emerson plays a vital role as lead advisor for the executive officers and Board of Directors on all legal matters that impact Artesian's business.
 She oversees all legal filings, records, documentation and proceedings.
 In addition, she is the Corporation's liaison with the Delaware Public Service Commission.
 Her handling of several acquisitions this past year has proven her value as a member of our team.